CEO: Lee Holloway

 Lee joined the OA as Chief Executive in August 2013 after service in the Royal Navy and working in the private sector.
 He joined HMS Ganges in 1973 at the age of 15 as a Junior Seaman and saw active service in Egypt, Northern Ireland, the Gulf, and the Falklands conflict in HMS Broadsword, before being commissioned in 1986.

 He was promoted to the rank of Lieutenant Commander in 1991 with a final appointment as Staff Operations Officer to the Flag Officer Scotland and Northern Ireland in Faslane.

 Leaving the Royal Navy in 1993, he worked in the financial services sector before moving to the Defence and Security industry; from 2006 he was Head of International Business Development within RUAG Electronics, based in Zurich.

 Operations Director: Nigel Hare

-As Operations Director for the OA, Nigel leads the Employment and Benevolence Teams.
+As Operations Director for the OA, Nigel leads the Employment and Grants and Welfare Teams.
 With staff based in London, Bristol and York and a network of volunteers around the UK and abroad, the teams support the officer community wherever they are based.
 He works closely with military and civilian charities and a wide variety of employers to form partnerships to help extend OA support in order to reach serving, former and retired officers.